7 Shortcuts For Major Money Hassles

 Hire a car buyer

-Next solicit dealer offers online.
-At Edmunds.com (or Autobytel.com), you enter the model you want, your contact info and your zip code (or nearby ones), and within a few hours you’ll get quotes by e-mail or phone.
+Next, solicit dealer offers online.
+At Edmunds.com (or Autobytel.com), you enter the model you want, your contact info and your zip code (or nearby ones), and within a few hours, you’ll get quotes by e-mail or phone.
 You should have an easier time haggling because the dealership’s Internet department makes commissions based on volume, not the price.
-They won’t waste time wheeling and dealing you.
+They won’t waste time wheeling and dealing with you.